Nordgaren/DS-Gadget/README.md

 **[Stagmattica](https://github.com/Stagmattica)** Helped me get started with DS Gadget

 # Change Log
+###  Prerelease 0.14.4.1)
+* Hotfix for Heal Timer which allows the heal timer to heal to full HP when HP is buffed

+* Heal timer saves value

+* Bug hunting code - If you get a pop up about a log file, please post said log file to the Issues page (It will be in your DS Gadget Folder)

 ###  Prerelease 0.14.4)
 **Update to Resources/Systems/Bonfires.txt, Resources/Equipment/Rings/Rings.txt, Resources/Equipment/Items/Spells.txt, Resources/Equipment/Items/UsableItems.txt, /Equipment/Weapons/SpellTools.txt and Resources/Equipment/Weapons/Shields.txt**